trstlabs/intento/docs/docs/actions/TriggerPortal.md

 Using the actions dialog you can specify the interval of the autocompound.
 Your strategy should take into account execution fees which are estimated under `Execution Settings`.

-## Future Implementations
+## Future Improvements

-Here's a list -in no particular order- of the features for future versions.
-Do you have an interesting feature?
-Mention it on our [Github](https://github.com/trstlabs/triggerportal-frontend) or [Twitter](https://twitter.com/intento) and it may get implemented.
+Do you have an interesting feature in mind?
+Mention it on our [Github](https://github.com/trstlabs/triggerportal-frontend) or [X/Twitter](https://twitter.com/intento) and it may get added to the roadmap.

-- Notification subscriptions
-- Share buttons to share trigger details
-- UX and UI enhancements